src-its/ca-web/content/django_install-fedora.md

 ---

-** For a one-off system prep and environment build on Ubuntu 14.04, you can use to following code (which basically re-produces all the steps given above):
+** For a one-off system prep and environment build, you can use to following code (which basically re-produces all the steps given above):

 ```
 sudo apt-get update;